JonathanPalma-code/Chess-Game/README.md

 | -------- | -------- |
 ## How to Play
 ### The Goal
 The aim of the game is to trap your opponent's king, which is called Checkmate.
-A game can also be won if your opponent gives up (in chess, we call this 'resigning').

 ### The army
 Each player has an army consisting of: